-Gerrit Inspector is an interactive scriptable environment to inspect and modify internal state of the system.
+Gerrit Inspector is an interactive scriptable environment you can use to inspect and modify the internal state of the system.

-This environment is available on the system console after the system starts.
-Leaving the Inspector will shutdown the Gerrit instance.
+Gerrit Inspector appears on the system console whenever the system starts.
+Leaving the Inspector shuts down the Gerrit instance.

-The environment allows interactive work as well as running of Python scripts for troubleshooting.
+To troubleshoot, the Inspector enables interactive work as well as running of Python scripts.

 $(bazel info output_base)/external/local_jdk/bin/java \ -jar bazel-bin/gerrit.war daemon -d ../gerrit_testsite -s

-Gerrit Inspector examines Java libraries first, then loads its initialization scripts and then starts a command line prompt on the console:
+Inspector examines Java libraries, loads the initialization scripts, and starts a command line prompt on the console:

 Welcome to the Gerrit Inspector Enter help() to see the above again, EOF to quit and stop Gerrit Jython 2.5.2 (Release_2_5_2:7206, Mar 2 2011, 23:12:06) [OpenJDK 64-Bit Server VM (Sun Microsystems Inc.)] on java1.6.0 running for Gerrit 2.3-rc0-163-g01967ef >>>

 The embedded H2 database can be queried and updated from the command line.
-If the daemon is not currently running:
+If the daemon is not running, run:

 $(bazel info output_base)/external/local_jdk/bin/java \ -jar bazel-bin/gerrit.war gsql -d ../gerrit_testsite -s

-Or, if it is running and the database is in use, connect over SSH using an administrator user account:
+Alternatively, if the daemon is running and the database is in use, use an administrator user account to connect over SSH:

 ssh -p 29418 user@localhost gerrit gsql